heoelri/adopac/labs/lab2/lab2.md

 ## 2.2 Adding dependencies between Jobs

-Let's go back to our pipeline and add a dependency:
+Let us now go back to our pipeline and add a dependency:

 * Goto "Pipelines" > "Pipelines"
 * Select our pipeline